khaors/geocompr/main.md

 <!-- CENTROIDS AND BUFFERS-->
 <!-- AFFINE TRANSFORMATION -->
 1. Most of the world maps have a north-up orientation.
-A world map with a south-up orientation could be created by a reflection (one of affine transformation not mentioned in \@ref(affine-transformations)) of the `world` object's geometry.
+A world map with a south-up orientation could be created by a reflection (one of affine transformations not mentioned in \@ref(affine-transformations)) of the `world` object's geometry.
 Write code to do so.
 Hint: you need to use a two-element vector for this transformation.
     - Bonus: create a upside down map of your country.